KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     **Respectful Communication:** Treat all members of the group with respect, courtesy, and inclusivity.
 Engage in constructive criticism and maintain a professional tone in all communications.
-    This means to avoid discriminatory or offensive language, behavior, or jokes that may create a hostile or unwelcoming environment.
+    This means avoiding discriminatory or offensive language, behavior, or jokes that may create a hostile or unwelcoming environment.

     **Open Communication and Transparency:** Share ideas, data, and